microsoft/vscode-data-wrangler/README.md

 The Data Wrangler interface is divided into 6 components, described below.

 The **Quick Insights** header is where you can quickly see valuable information about each column.
-Depending on the datatype of the column, Quick Insights will show the distribution of the data or the frequency of datapoints, as well as missing and unique values.
+Depending on the datatype of the column, Quick Insights will show the distribution of the data or the frequency of datapoints, as well as missing and distinct values.

 The **Data Grid** gives you a scrollable pane where you can view your entire dataset.
 Additionally, when selecting an operation to perform, a preview will be illustrated in the data grid, highlighting the modified columns.